-Academic dishonesty is in direct violation of both individual accountability and integrity and cannot be tolerated in those who seek to become physician assistants.
-In order to discourage cheating during exam taking, the PA faculty implements and enforces the following procedure:
+All students should be able to take exams in an environment conducive to achieving their highest level of success by minimizing distraction.
+In addition, academic dishonesty is in direct violation of both individual accountability and integrity and cannot be tolerated in those who seek to become physician assistants.
+Therefore, the following procedures will be enforced during all assessments: